urbit/urbit.org-reloaded/content/understanding-urbit/urbit-id.md

 Your Urbit ID is a short, memorable address that anyone can use to connect with you that *doesn’t* depend on any company.
 It’s an address you own completely and can keep forever.

-For most people, an Urbit ID looks something like `~poldec-tonteg`.
+For most people, an Urbit ID looks something like `~tinbel-picpel`.
 You own it with a simple, memorable key twice its length, like `~winter-paches-palfun-foslup`.
 Urbit IDs are designed not to have any personally identifying information attached to them at all, sort of like a phone number.
 Each name and password is automatically generated — so we don’t accidentally leak data when we meet a stranger in the digital world.

 Your Urbit ID and passkey are all you need to log into Urbit OS and send and receive crypto payments.
 Together, they’re a simple keypair that an ordinary person can easily memorize.
 We think it’s the perfect form factor for ordinary people to take control of their digital lives.